Sitepact/wcan-anywhere-notice/README.txt

 = Within WordPress =
 1. Go to **Plugins > Add New**.
-2. Search "WC Anywhere Notice for WooCommerce".
+2. Search "Anywhere Notice for WooCommerce".
 3. Install and Activate
 4. Go to **WooCommerce > Anywhere Notices** and create your first notice